animakit/animakit-expander/README.md

 # AnimakitExpander
-React component for expanding and collapsing of content blocks.
+React component for the expanding and collapsing of the blocks.
 Supports both vertical and horizontal mode.

 ## Usage